Derwent Living Forest

 Derwent Connections

-Derbyshire Wildlife Trust’s vision for a Living Derwent Forest providing space for nature’s recovery and natural flood management is one step closer following the success off the Trust’s Derwent Connections Project.
+Derbyshire Wildlife Trust’s vision for a Derwent Living Forest providing space for nature’s recovery and natural flood management is another step closer following the success of both the Trust’s Derwent Connections Project and the Nature Based Solutions for Climate Change Project.

-Now, the important Living Derwent Forest programme development work carried out by the team behind Derwent Connections to map out these opportunities is being delivered on the ground, with many more hectares of habitat being created.
+The important Living Derwent Forest programme development work carried out by the team behind Derwent Connections to map out these opportunities is being delivered on the ground, with many more hectares of habitat being created.

 It is part of a trial to find the most effective ways to capture carbon and mitigate the impacts of climate change.
 It will also develop an economically viable programme to support landowners to create and expand dynamic and resilient ecosystems.